TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, pages with doktype "External Url" will not trigger jumpUrl in TSFE.
-This may help you to have external urls open inside you framesets.
+This may help you to have external URLs open inside you framesets.